Doug Madory: ALBA-1 cable activation

 In 2013, Madory observed that Internet connection speeds in Cuba had suddenly improved.
 His investigation revealed that the ALBA-1 undersea fiber cable, which had been run from Venezuela to Cuba by the Venezuelan government in 2010 and 2011, had been activated following an unexplained dormancy of two years.
 This cable, linking the Cuban domestic network to the Internet via Telefonica, was Cuba's first non-satellite international connection, and was a major milestone in Cuba's liberalization.
 Uncharacteristically, the Cuban state organ Granma issued a confirmation two days later.

 National Internet shutdowns to prevent exam cheating

-Madory observed daily nationwide Internet shutdowns in Iraq for three hours each morning for several consecutive days, on the same dates in 2014 and 2015, and discovered that the government had mandated the shutdowns to coincide with gradeschool final examinations, in order to hamper test cheating.
+Madory observed daily nationwide Internet shutdowns in Iraq for three hours each morning for several consecutive days, on the same dates in 2014 and 2015, and discovered that the government had mandated the shutdowns to coincide with grade school final examinations, in order to hamper test cheating.
 He has subsequently observed the same events in Syria.